 Raising awareness of the pedagogical implications of open and reproducible science in higher education.

 We are committed to a community that (a) includes all the peoples of the earth — where a person’s demographic characteristics do not determine their online access, opportunities, or quality of experience; (b) promotes civil discourse, human dignity, and individual expression; (c) elevates critical thinking, reasoned argument, shared knowledge, and verifiable facts; and that (d) catalyzes collaboration among diverse communities working together for the common good towards better educational practices in higher education.
+We are comprised of about 120 people (see our Slack, as per 2021-05), and below you find the profiles of a few of us.

 Teams serve three key purposes: (a) advancing the adoption of open and reproducible science tenets in higher-education via the training of educators in their capacity as teachers and mentors; (b) increase of community engagement within our internal and external communities and resource gathering; (c) and providing community members with hands-on experiences of the challenges and rewards of peer-to-peer collaboration in the context of busy professional lives.
 Below you find the team organized alphabetically as it is the same order as in Slack.